pslu-mphil/Core-course-notes/_sources/reference/glossary.md

 Magma ocean
     When there is an extensive and sustained body of magma at a planet's surface.
 Such as is created from a giant impact, from the heat of accretion early in a planet's life, or may be sustained permanently on irradiated exoplanets.

+Main sequence
+    That period of a star's life during which it is fusing H in its core into heavier elements.
+The main sequence lasts for different lengths of time according to stellar mass, with more massive stars fusing H faster and so having shorter lives.
+For reference, the main sequence lifetime of our Sun will be approximately 10 billion years.

 Mantle
     The rocky interior to a planet beneath its crust, typically comprising most of the non-**metal** mass of a rocky planet.